QuaKinG911/AIAttendanceSystem/COMPLETE_GUIDE.md

 ---

-This comprehensive guide should help you understand, install, configure, and run the AI Attendance System effectively for your class! 🎓
+This comprehensive guide should help you understand, install, configure, and run the AI Attendance System effectively! 🎓